 Mat.23:15] Woe unto you, scribes and Pharisees, hypocrites! for ye compass sea and land to make one proselyte, and when he is made, ye make him twofold more the child of hell than yourselves.

-Here the fanatics compass the earth, but in 5 the meek inherit the earth.
+Here the fanatics compass the earth but in 5 the meek inherit the earth.
+Matthew 5 and verse 5 reads.

 Mat.5:5] Blessed are the meek: for they shall inherit the earth.